flipperdevices/Flipper-Android-App/.github/ISSUE_TEMPLATE/discuss-issue.md

 ---

-# What are you want to add or change
+# What are you wanting to add or change

 # What questions do you have